 February Weather in the Southeast

 February is one of the coldest average months of the year across the United States.
-During February, average high temperatures can range from the mid-40s (7 C) to the mid-60s (15 C).
-Some days can even peak into the 70s (21 C), but even the southeast experiences occasional winter ice storms and cold snaps.
+During February, average high temperatures can range from just above 40 degrees Fahrenheit (7 degrees Celsius) to the over 60 degrees Fahrenheit (15 degrees Celsius).
+Some days can even peak above 70 degrees Fahrenheit (21 degrees Celsius), but even the southeast experiences occasional winter ice storms and cold snaps.
+The diverse temperatures can mean beach weather in some place like Miami, but chilly days in a city like Raleigh.

 In the mountains, February does produce enough snowy days to make area skiers happy.
 In some years, coastal areas may experience a little bit of snow, but accumulation is normally minimal and short-lived.